Dervish Bejah: Life

 In 1896 Bejah was engaged by Lawrence Wells to manage the camels used for transport on the ill-fated Calvert Scientific Exploring Expedition to the Great Sandy Desert of north-central Western Australia.

 In 1902 he settled in Marree, where he bought land and from where he operated his camel transport business.
 On 15 December 1909 he married a widow, Amelia Jane Shaw, and around 1930 he retired from camel driving to grow date palms.

 On 6 May 1957 he died in hospital at Port Augusta and was buried in the local cemetery.

 Recognition

 In 1954 Bejah was featured in the award-winning documentary film The Back of Beyond, directed by John Heyer.

+Bejah's plaque on the Jubilee 150 Walkway, Adelaide.

 Bejah is commemorated by a plaque on the Jubilee 150 Walkway in Adelaide as someone who made a major contribution to the development of South Australia.
 It reads "Dervish Bejah, c1862-1957, Camel-driver, explorer".